ncbi/vadr/documentation/build.md

-`v-build.pl` creates the VADR model files for a specified reference GenBank (typically RefSeq) sequence necessary for running `v-annotate.pl` to validate and annotate sequences similar to that reference sequence. `v-build.pl` should only be used on sequences of length 25Kb (25,000 nucleotides) or less due to the prohibitively large memory requirements of `v-annotate.pl` for larger models.
+`v-build.pl` creates the VADR model files for a specified reference GenBank (typically RefSeq) sequence necessary for running `v-annotate.pl` to validate and annotate sequences similar to that reference sequence.
+It is recommended to run `v-build.pl` only on sequences of length 25Kb (25,000 nucleotides) or less due to the prohibitively large memory requirements of `v-annotate.pl` for larger models.
 To determine the command-line usage of `v-build.pl` (or any VADR script), use the `-h` option, like this: